-This tutorial assumes basic knowledge of using Blender 3D to create content, including but not limited to; making and editing a mesh, applying materials to objects, UVW unwrapping and applying textures to objects, navigating the interface, creating actions and exporting objects out for use, as well as creating and applying vertex groups.
+A basic knowledge of using Blender 3D to create content is assumed, including but not limited to; making and editing a mesh, applying materials to objects, UVW unwrapping and applying textures to objects, navigating the interface, creating actions and exporting objects out for use, as well as creating and applying vertex groups.

 Pets are basically the same as any other avatar accessory in that they are composed from three core component;